Homeopatch/ProtonAgenda/README.md

+# TODO:

+Still decide how to do model tests.
+Maybe stick with the basic tests.

 # Vue.js + Go Starter Project

 This is a simple starter template for a project with a Go backend and a Vue.js frontend.